jeremy-farnault/react-game/README.md

     - ~~Button end turn~~
     - ~~Button zoom on small details hero to open real details~~
     - ~~Modal for details on click on hero~~
-    - Click on hero in initiative get selected
+    - ~~Click on hero in initiative get selected~~

 Action points zone
+    - Display it somewhere at the bottom.
+Near the current hero detail zone

 ~~Find a better way to display the details zone (above initiative zone see design in notebook)~~ Find a better way to display the actions